Insights

 The industry benchmark is keeping prime cost (food + labor combined) at or below 60% of revenue.
 Restaurants that lose money almost always have a prime cost above 65%.
 (NRA, 2024)

 Revenue size matters enormously.
 Full-service restaurants with $2M+ annual sales report a median pre-tax income of 4.3%.
 Under $2M?
 Just 1.1%.
 Volume absorbs fixed costs.
+See the full restaurant profit margin benchmarks by segment.

 Net Profit Margins by Restaurant Type